-Dr. Susan Heck, one of the founders of the Clayman Institute for Gender Research and former Clayman Advisory Council member, had a keen interest in two particular issues.
+Dr. Susan Heck, one of the founders of the Clayman Institute for Gender Research and former Clayman Institute Advisory Council member, had a keen interest in two particular issues.
 One was the importance of including undergraduates in the Institute’s work and providing them with mentorship.
 The other was assisting underserved populations, such as low-income individuals and women of color.

 The internship combines the two issues Susan Heck was most passionate about by enhancing our training and mentorship of undergraduates while they work on a project of their choosing that focuses on an underserved population.

 The Susan Heck Summer Student Internship is open to Stanford undergraduates.
 During the internship, students will work on their own gender-related research project and attend weekly intern workshops and events.
 At the end of the summer internship program, Susan Heck interns will be expected to present their research to the Institute.
-In addition, Interns will work with Clayman staff members and researchers on additional projects, and will have the opportunity to get valuable research and work experience in a dynamic office environment.
+In addition, interns will work with Clayman Institute staff members and researchers on additional projects, and will have the opportunity to get valuable research and work experience in a dynamic office environment.

 Dates and Stipend

 The Susan Heck Summer Internship program is for current Stanford students.

-Students wishing to participate in internship must meet all of the following criteria:
+Students wishing to participate in the internship must meet all of the following criteria:

 - Be a citizen or a permanent resident of the U.S. OR have a student visa.

-- Have at least one quarter (not a co-term) of undergraduate education remaining after completing the summer research experience.
+- Have at least one quarter (not a co-term) of undergraduate education remaining after completing the internship.

 - Those students who already have completed an undergraduate degree or who will have completed their degree by the start of the summer are ineligible.

 Our preference is for interns to be rising juniors/3rd years and rising seniors/4th years, but Stanford students of other years also may apply.
 The Institute strongly supports and encourages a diverse and inclusive community.

 Expectations for Participating Interns